Involutions of Azumaya algebras: Introduction

 To demonstrate some of the ideas above, let us consider a field $k$ of characteristic different from $2$ and the ring $R:=k[x, x^{-1}]$ of Laurent polynomials with the involution $\lambda: x \mapsto x^{-1}$.
 The fixed ring is $S:=k[x+x^{-1}]$.
 The map $\Spec R \to \Spec S$ is ramified at two points, $x=1$ and $x=-1$, and unramified elsewhere.
-Our results show that the group of types of $\lambda$-involutions is isomorphic to the Klein $4$-group and that the type of a $\lambda$-involution is determined by the types, orthogonal or symplectic, obtained by specializing to $x=1$ and $x=-1$.
+Our results show that there are $4$ types of $\lambda$-involution for even-degree algebras and $1$ type in odd degrees.
+Furthermore, the type of a $\lambda$-involution is determined by the types --- orthogonal or symplectic --- obtained by specializing to $x=1$ and $x=-1$.
 For example, consider the $\lambda$-involution of $\Mat_{2\times 2}(R)$ given by

 Evaluating at $x=1$, the involution of \eqref{eq:7} becomes orthogonal, whereas evaluating at $x=-1$ makes it symplectic.
+Our generalization of Saltman's theorem implies that if $\alpha\in \Br R$ is represented by an Azumaya $R$-algebra admitting a $\lambda$-involution, then each of the $4$ types of $\lambda$-involutions is the type of a $\lambda$-involution of some representative of $\alpha$.

+It seems likely that our results on types could be used to extend the theory of involutive Brauer groups, intiated in \cite{parimala_92} (see also \cite{verschoren_98}), to schemes carrying ramified involutions.
+We hope to address this in subsequent work.\uriyaf{Added this paragraph.
+Do we hope to address this in subsequent work?
+It might make sense of the $C_2$-equivariant cohomology of $\Gm$.}

 We finally note that from the point of view of group schemes, the study of $\lambda$-involutions of Azumaya algebras in the case where is $\lambda$ neither trivial nor unramified amounts to studying certain group schemes over $\Spec R$ which are generically reductive but degenerate on a divisor.
-Specifically, the projective unitary group of an Azumaya algebra with a $\lambda$-involution is generically of type $A$ and degenerates to types $B$, $C$ or $D$ on the connected components of the ramification locus of $\lambda$.
+Specifically, the projective unitary group of an Azumaya algebra with a $\lambda$-involution is generically of type $A$ and degenerates to types $B$, $C$ or $D$ on the connected components of the branch locus of $\Spec R\to\Spec S$.
 The study of degenerations of reductive groups have proved useful in many instances.
 Recent examples include \cite{auel_parimala_suresh_2015} and \cite{bayer_17}, but this manifests even more in the works of Bruhat and Tits on reductive groups over henselian discretely valued fields \cite{bruhat_I_72}, \cite{bruhat_II_84}, \cite{bruhat_III_87}.
 Broadly speaking, degenerations of reductive groups are encountered naturally when one attempts to extend a group scheme defined on a generic point of an integral scheme to the entire scheme, a process which is often considered in number theory.